Postcolonial literature: Pacific Islands

 The Pacific Islands comprise 20,000 to 30,000 islands in the Pacific Ocean.
-Depending on the context, it may refer to countries and islands with common Austronesian origins, islands once or currently colonized, or Oceania.

-There is a burgeoning group of young pacific writers who respond and speak to the contemporary Pasifika experience, including writers Lani Wendt Young, Courtney Sina Meredith and Selina Tusitala Marsh.
-Reclamation of culture, loss of culture, diaspora, all themes common to postcolonial literature, are present within the collective Pacific writers.
-Pioneers of the literature include two of the most influential living authors from this region: Witi Ihimaera, New Zealand's first published Māori novelist, and Samoan poet Albert Wendt (born 1939).
+Depending on the context, it may refer to countries and islands with common Austronesian origins, islands once or currently colonized, or Oceania.Two of the most influential authors from Pacific Islands are: Witi Ihimaera, New Zealand's first published Māori novelist, and Samoan poet Albert Wendt (born 1939).
 Wendt lives in New Zealand.
 Among his works is Leaves of the Banyan Tree (1979).
 He is of German heritage through his paternal great-grandfather, which is reflected in some of his poems.
 He describes his family heritage as "totally Samoan", even though he has a German surname.
 However, he does not explicitly deny his German heritage.

 Another notable figure from the region is Sia Figiel (born 1967), a contemporary Samoan novelist, poet, and painter, whose debut novel Where We Once Belonged won the Commonwealth Writers' Prize Best First Book of 1997, South East Asia and South Pacific Region.
 Sia Figiel grew up amidst traditional Samoan singing and poetry, which heavily influenced her writing.
 Figiel's greatest influence and inspiration in her career is the Samoan novelist and poet, Albert Wendt.